 Alameda residents gave Target a warm welcome in October 2013, at Target’s Grand Opening.
 Yelp reviewers claim great service and selection, cleanliness, and great parking make Target at Alameda Landing a wonderful addition to Alameda’s retail community.
-Target’s opening concluded Phase I construction at Alameda Landing.
-Phase II of the 291,000-square-foot shopping center now begins, anchored by Safeway and Michael’s.
-Phase II includes 10 new buildings.
-Numerous shops and restaurants will join the project, like The Habit Burger Grill and In-N-Out Burger.
+Target’s opening concluded Phase I construction.
+Alameda Landing’s Phase II construction on the 291,000-square-foot shopping center includes Safeway and Michael’s – also known as “anchor tenants,” among 10 new retail buildings.
+Other shops and restaurants include: The Habit Burger Grill and In-N-Out Burger, Famous Dave’s BBQ, Petco Unleashed, and Sleep Train.
 A first wave of tenants, including Safeway and Michael’s, will open Fall 2014.

 Alameda Landing Highlights

 - 72 acres

 - up to 300 units of housing